Mosaic AI announces launch of enterprise B2B support platform

 Do you really think B2B customers care about average handle time?

 Maybe a little, but what they actually want most is resolution.
 They want time to value.
 They want problems solved thoroughly, the first time.
 They want a partnership that helps their business run smoothly.
+This is why effort matters more than speed.
+Gartner found that customer effort predicts future loyalty 40% more accurately than customer satisfaction does.

 Despite all this, many customer service teams still use B2C metrics that were designed for transactional, high-volume call center environments: first response time, deflection rate, tickets per agent, cases per hour.